-Males have 24% lower success rates than females in ACDV courses (38%-62%), which mirrors statewide data for gender (CCCCO).
+Males have 9% lower success rates than females in ACDV courses (54%-62%), which mirrors statewide data for gender (CCCCO).

-Student 19 to 29 have 30% better success and retention rates than other populations in ACDV, closely matching Collegewide enrollments.
+Students 19 to 29 have 30% better success and retention rates than other populations in ACDV, closely matching Collegewide enrollments.

-African American students have 60% lower success and retention rates than Latino/Hispanic populations.
+There is NO apparent achievement gap for Hispanic Latino students, however, African American students are retained at a rate 16% lower and succeed at a rate 25% lower than Hispanic Latino students.
 With additional support through Equity Program and increase in supplemental instruction, we are addressing this disproportionate impact issue.

 Success and retention for face-to-face as well as online/distance courses.

-1. Success (60%) and retention (80%) rates remain steady even with addition of accelerated courses that take students through 2 levels in one semester, meaning those students start at a lower placement than traditional courses, but are having similar success and retention.
-These courses were implemented in 2014-125, so we will continue to closely monitor the data in those courses.
-Also, we are changing the way success and retention is recorded for ACDV B201abc to reflect mastery rates, not just hours completed.
-These students must complete a certain number of hours to “pass” the courses, so mastery of skills will be added to the curriculum revision.
+1. Success (60%) and retention (80%) rates remain steady, while moving up 1% over 2010-11, even with addition of accelerated courses that take students through 2 levels in one semester.
+This innovation, coupled with multiple measures placement, is saving students time and money, as well as making the pathway more efficient.
+Accelerated courses implemented in 2014-15 will be closely monitored and additional research is in progress.
+Through curriculum revision, success and retention data for ACDV B201abc, graded as P/NP, will reflect mastery rates, not just hours completed .

 Degrees and certificates awarded (three-year trend data for each degree and/or certificate awarded).

 1,788 students who began in ACDV completed an AA, 835 completed an AS, and 1,865 completed a certificate totaling 4, 488 over last 5 years.
+Developing those missing skills works!

 The majority of the degrees and certificates were in Allied Health, Family and Consumer Education, Social/Behavioral Sciences, General Studies with additionally 200+ in each of the following: math, Industrial Technology, Business, and Language/Communication.